subhaviv/sample-s2s-cdk-agent-hcls/README.md

 - Python 3.12
 - Node.js v20
 - Node Package Manager (npm) v10.8
-- Docker v27.4
+- Docker v27.4 (if your build environment is x86, make sure your docker environment is configured to be able to build Arm64 container images)
 - AWS Account (make sure your account is bootstrapped for CDK)
 - Amazon Nova Sonic is enabled via the [Bedrock model access console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess)
-- Chrome or Safari browser environment (Firefox is currently not supported)
+- Chrome, Safari, or Edge browser environment (Firefox is currently not supported)
 - Working microphone and speakers

 ### Deployment